yetanotherchris/yetanotherchris.dev/_drafts/continuous-integration-services.md

 tags:
   - continous-integration
 ---
-I've probably missed a couple, but this is a list of compiled of all the CI services I know about and what you can get on a budget.
-My area of expertise is Teamcity, Octopus, Bamboo, Gitlab and a bit of Jenkins and Travis.
+I've probably missed a couple, but this is a list I've compiled of all the CI services I know about, geared towards cheapo devs on a budget.
+My area of expertise is Teamcity, Octopus, Bamboo, Gitlab and a bit of Jenkins and Travis, and limited to dot net core.

 - https://drone.io/new (free for public projects)
 - https://codeship.com/ (free 1 project)